Juneau, Alaska: 2020 census

-The median income for a household in the city/borough was $62,034, and the median income for a family was $70,284.
-Males had a median income of $46,744 versus $33,168 for females.
-The per capita income for the city/borough was $26,719.
-6.0% of the population and 3.7% of families were below the poverty line, including 6.7% of those under the age of 18 and 3.9% of those 65 and older.
+The median income for a household in the city/borough was $90,126.
+The per capita income for the city/borough was $45,607.
+7.2% of the population was below the poverty line.

 Economy

-As the capital of Alaska, the primary employer in Juneau is government.
-This includes the state government, federal government (which has regional offices here, especially for resource agencies), municipal government (which includes the local airport, hospital, harbors, and school district), and the University of Alaska Southeast.
-State government offices and their indirect economic impact compose approximately one-quarter of Juneau's economy.
+The primary employer in Juneau is government including the state government, federal government (which has regional offices here, especially for resource agencies), municipal government (which includes the local airport, hospital, harbors, and school district), and the University of Alaska Southeast.
+State government offices and their indirect economic impact comprise approximately one-quarter of Juneau's economy.